-Chromebook and Linux are the popular and versatile OS.
+Chromebook and Linux are popular and versatile OS.
 Initially, the Chromebook was made keeping in mind the students, but now it becomes a full-fledged OS after joining the Android Play Store.
-Millions of Android apps can be installed and used in the Chromebook to do a lot more productive tasks.
+Millions of Android apps can be installed and used in the Chromebook to do many more productive tasks.
 On the other hand, Linux offers some powerful and useful alternative software for users who have come from Windows or any other system.
-GIMP (alternative of adobe photoshop), Darktable, (a Lightroom alternative), and lots of software out there in the various Linux software repositories, which can help the users to adopt the open-source system instead of Windows or Mac OS.
+GIMP (alternative of adobe photoshop), Darktable (a Lightroom alternative), and lots of software out there in the various Linux software repositories can help the users adopt the open-source system instead of Windows or Mac OS.

-So if you are a Chromebook user and want to have dual OS side by side with the Linux system for the more productive job or want to get a different flavor, then this is the right place for you to know how to install Linux on Chromebook to unlock its full potentiality.
-Here I will be proceeding with a natural step by step tutorial on How to easily install Linux on Chromebook.
+So if you are a Chromebook user and want to have dual OS side by side with the Linux system for a more productive job or want to get a different flavor, then this is the right place for you to know how to install Linux on Chromebook to unlock its full potentiality.
+Here I will be proceeding with a natural step by step tutorial on How to install Linux on Chromebook easily.

 Here I will be using Crouton to install Linux on Chromebook, which uses the chroot command to run the Linux distros on top of the Chrome OS, another derivative of the Linux kernel.
 This is just like dual booting without rebooting the system instead of opening both the OS side by side in a Chrome, Window manager.
 This is amazingly easy to use and powerful of having both the system alongside.

 But if you like to install Linux on Chromebook as a traditional dual boot, I would like to recommend you to see ChrUbuntu instead.
-Using Crouton is much more comfortable to follow and works on almost all types of Chromebook.
+Using Crouton is much more comfortable to follow and works on almost all types of Chromebooks.